-Patients who sustain one or more of the following injuries due to an inpatient fall are eligible for NAIF data collection.
+If a patient sustains one or more of the following injuries as a result of an inpatient fall, they are eligible for NAIF data collection.

 NAIF eligible injuries Definitions Head injury Clinically significant head injury as a result of the fall including: Signs / symptoms of: Concussion - symptoms without intracranial injury detected on CT Seizures Radiological evidence of: Skull fracture Subarachnoid haemorrhage Contusions Haematoma: subdural, epidural, intracerebral Cerebral oedema Haemorrhage progression Traumatic venous sinus thrombosis.
 Increased intracranial pressure A laceration to the head without facial / skull fracture or evidence of intracranial injury on imaging is not an eligible injury.
 Consideration should always be given to the potential for head injury in patients who sustain a laceration to the head after falling.
 However, if after investigations and observations, there is no fracture of intracranial injury, this is not eligible for NAIF data collection.
-If further clarification as to whether or not there has been a head injury, refer to the Mayo classification for traumatic brain injuries for further guidance.
 Where there is uncertainty as to whether any of these findings were due to the inpatient fall (or were potentially present beforehand), clinical judgement should be used.
 If there was an existing head injury before the fall (i.e. Subdural haematoma) that increases as a result of the inpatient fall, this counts as a head injury and is eligible for the audit.
 Spinal injury Clinically significant injury to the spinal column or cord as a result of the fall which include: Signs / symptoms: Associated with spinal cord or cauda equina damage including weakness, paraesthesia, altered muscle tone/reflexes, changes in continence Radiological evidence of: Fracture or dislocation of vertebra (If osteoporotic vertebral fracture without neurological involvement select 'vertebral fracture') Damage to the spinal cord or cauda equina observed on imaging Where there is uncertainty as to whether any of these findings were due to the inpatient fall (or present beforehand), clinical judgement should be used.
 In the case of vertebral fractures and cord/cauda equina compression attributed to disease other than osteoporosis (i.e. metastatic cancer), use clinical judgement as to whether the signs and symptoms were triggered by the fall.
-Hip fracture > Intracapsular > Trochanteric > Sub-trochanteric Femoral fracture Femoral shaft Distal femoral (Fracture involving within 5cm above knee joint (=1 Muller square)) Include periprosthetic fractures
+Hip fracture IntracapsularTrochantericSub-trochanteric Femoral fracture Femoral shaft Distal femoral (Fracture involving within 5cm above knee joint (=1 Muller square)) Include periprosthetic fractures

-NAIF eligible injuries Definitions Vertebral fracture > Alteration in vertebral body shape (vertebral deformity) > Wedge fractures causing anterior height loss > Biconcave fractures causing central compression of the end-plate regions and maintenance of anterior and posterior heights > Crush fractures: causing compression of the entire vertebral body Rib fracture A fracture at any location on any rib including multiple fracture and flail chest Include fracture dislocations Humeral fracture A fracture at any location on the humerus Include fracture dislocations and periprosthetic fractures Distal forearm fracture A fracture at the distal radius or ulna (or both) including 'colles' fracture Include fracture dislocations and periprosthetic fractures Pelvic ring fracture A fracture at any location on the pelvic ring including pubic rami, acetabular and sacral fractures.
+NAIF eligible injuries Definitions Vertebral fracture Alteration in vertebral body shape (vertebral deformity) Wedge fractures causing anterior height loss Biconcave fractures causing central compression of the end-plate regions and maintenance of anterior and posterior heights Crush fractures: causing compression of the entire vertebral body Rib fracture A fracture at any location on any rib including multiple fracture and flail chest Include fracture dislocations Humeral fracture A fracture at any location on the humerus Include fracture dislocations and periprosthetic fractures Distal forearm fracture A fracture at the distal radius or ulna (or both) including 'colles' fracture Include fracture dislocations and periprosthetic fractures Pelvic ring fracture A fracture at any location on the pelvic ring including pubic rami, acetabular and sacral fractures.
 Include fracture dislocations Any other fracture A fracture at any location other than those specific above Include fracture dislocations and periprosthetic fractures

-For all fractures, where there is uncertainty as to whether they were caused by the inpatient fall or whether it was present prior to the fall, please use clinical judgement.
+For all fractures, where there is uncertainty as to whether they were caused by the inpatient fall or whether it was present prior to the fall, use clinical judgement.